huaszu/blog-posts/roles-proposal.md

 #### Footnotes

 [^1]: There are implementations besides correlating a capability with a function.
 For example, a capability can be at an API endpoint level - perhaps only users with role `editor` or `owner` for a post should have access to our PATCH route.
+With capabilities being associated to functions, we will have to handle behaviors such as when engineers change function names.

 [^2]: We see that `role_id` `1` has capability of `capability_id` `1`, `2`, or `3` and we present this permission set in three rows instead of in one row where we associate this role_id with a value that is an array of the three capabilities.
 This decision is because of an effort to normalize the schema as much as possible and better support query performance.